-"Dr. K., 15 years resident Physician,

-N. W. corner of 3d and Union Street, between Spruce and Pine, Philadelphis, may

-be consulted confidentially.

-He who places himself under the care of

-Dr. K. msy religiously confide in his honor

-as a gentleman, and confidently rely upon,

-his skill as a physician.

-as a gentleman, and confidently rely upon his skill as a physician.
-Persons at a distance may address Dr. K. by letter, (prepaid) and be cured at home.
-Packages of medicines, directions &c., forwarded, by sending a remittance, and put upsecure from damage or curiosity.
-Booksellers, News Agents, Pediars, Canvassers, and all others, supplied with the above works at very low rates.
-"THE PICK," A Weekly Illustrated Comic Paper Is Published in the city of New York every Saturday, at No 26 Ann street, a few doors from Broadway.
-THE Proprietor of THE PICK will continue to make this faverite Paper more rich and readable with every succeeding Its best feature is, that it is purely American, and numbers among its contributo some of the Wittiest Writers and Com Designers of the day.
+1. The per resident Physician, N. W. corner of 3d and Union Street, between Spruce and Pine, Philadelphia, may be consulted confidentially.
+1. He who places himself under the care of Dr. K. may religiously confide in his honor as a gentleman, and confidently rely upon his skill as a physician.
+1. Persons at a distance may address Dr. K. by letter, (prepaid) and be cured at home.
+1. Packages of medicines, directions &c., forwarded, by sending a remittance, and put upsecure from damage or curiosity.
+1. Booksellers, News Agents, Pedlars, Canvassers, and all others, supplied with the above works at very low rates.
+"THE PICK."
+A Weekly Illustrated Comic Paper Is Published in the city of New York, every Saturday, at No 28 Ann street, a few doors from Broadway.
+THE Proprietor of THE PICK will continue to make this faverite Paper more rich and readable with every succeeding.
+Its best feature is, that it is purely Ameri ean, and numbers among its contribute some of the Wittiest Writers and Con Designers of the day.